 Expat is a term used to address those people who aren’t Saudi nationals.
 People come to Saudi Arabia from other countries for a better lifestyle, career prospects, or other reasons.

-Many of Saudi Arabia’s population comprises ex-pats from all over the world.
+Much of Saudi Arabia’s population comprises expats from all over the world.

 For kids, many schools are there, both Saudi and international.
 Parents can choose one which they deem would be most suitable.